-These four proposals - on the Security Council, Peacebuilding Commission, Peacekeeping and climate and security governance - taken together, would radically alter the way in which our global
+These four proposals - on the Security Council, Peacebuilding Commission, Peacekeeping and climate and security governance - taken together, would radically alter the way in which our global system responds to risk.

 5. A Security Council that acts or gets out of the way